-Three tests were scheduled for the class along with homework assignments and a final design project.
+Two tests were scheduled for the class along with homework assignments, small projects and a final design project.
 As part of their course grade, the online students only were required to post relevant materials on the bulletin board weekly.
 The tests and other work were almost identical in both sessions taught by the same instructor with minor variations in the exams.
-The honor system was used for the online section.
-However, to allow for flexibility, the tests were available for twenty-four hours on the test dates for the online course and administered in class for the traditional format section.
-Not having a centralized location for the online students to take the tests, students were allowed to use their textbook or any other resource during the test.
-This was the same for the traditional students.
+The online students were required to come to take the tests on campus.